 - Malicious alterations to websites– some fraudsters change the content of a website.
 Their goal is usually to either divert traffic to a competing website or destroy the affected company’s reputation.

-- Theft of clients’ data– The eCommerce industry is full of cases where criminals have stolen the personal information of customers, such as addresses and credit card details.
+- Theft of clients’ data– The eCommerce industry is full of cases where criminals have stolen the information about inventory data, personal information of customers, such as addresses and credit card details.

 - Damages to networks of computers– attackers may damage a company’s online store using worm or viruses attacks.